Time (in)consistency of multistage distributionally robust inventory models with moment constraints: Appendix

 We now prove that $\tilde{\Pi}_s = \Pi_s^{opt}$.
 Indeed, suppose for contradiction that there exists some optimal policy $\hat{\pi} = (\hat{x}_1,\hat{x}_2) \notin \tilde{\Pi}_s$.
 In that case, it follows from (\ref{no1c}) and (\ref{usethiseq1}) that $\frac{1}{2}\big(\hat{x}_2(9) + \hat{x}_2(7)\big) > 8$.
 However, it then follows from Jensen's inequality, Theorem\ \ref{Scarfold}, and (\ref{usethiseq2}) that

-Combining with (\ref{usethiseq2}) and (\ref{usethiseq25}) yields a contradiction, completing the proof $\Halmos$ \endproof We now characterize the set of optimal policies for the multistage-dynamic problem. \begin{lemma} $\Pi_d^{opt} \subseteq \tilde{\Pi}_d$, and the multistage-dynamic problem has optimal value $17+\frac{\sqrt{5}}{2}$. \end{lemma} \proof{Proof} Let $\bar{\pi} = (\bar{x}_1,\bar{x}_2)$ denote any optimal policy for the multistage-dynamic problem, i.e. $\bar{\pi} \in \Pi_d^{opt}$.
+Combining with (\ref{usethiseq2}) and (\ref{usethiseq25}) yields a contradiction, completing the proof $\Halmos$ \endproof We now (partially) characterize the set of robust-w.p.1-optimal policies for the distributionally robust DP problem. \begin{lemma} $\Pi_d^{opt} \subseteq \tilde{\Pi}_d$, and the distributionally robust DP problem has optimal value $17+\frac{\sqrt{5}}{2}$. \end{lemma} \proof{Proof : } Let $\bar{\pi} = (\bar{x}_1,\bar{x}_2)$ denote any robust-w.p.1-optimal policy for the distributionally robust DP problem, i.e. $\bar{\pi} \in \Pi_d^{opt}$.
 Then it again follows from a straightforward contradiction argument that

 It then follows from (\ref{dyn-mompol}) that

 and